duke24k/self-driving-car-nd/p3/README.md

 ---
 Data Downsampling

 I used udacity data to train my model.
-0.35, steering anglie shift value, is used for left and right images.
+0.35, steering anglie shift value, was used for left and right images.
 (The code for this step is contained from the third code cell of the IPython notebook, p3_final.ipynb)